jecklgamis/expressjs-app-example/README.md

 # expressjs-app-example

-This is an ExpressJS app template to get you quickly bootstrap an ExpressJS app in Docker.
+This is an example project to get you quickly bootstrap an ExpressJS app in Docker.

-Run Docker image:  `docker run jecklgamis/expressjs-app-example:latest`
+Docker:  `docker run -p 8080:8080 -it  jecklgamis/expressjs-app-example:main`

 What's In The Box?